mrjgreen/db-sync/README.md

   -C, --comparison=COMPARISON                Columns from the list of synced columns to use to create the hash - all columns not "ignored" will be included if not specified.
 Primary key columns will be included automatically. (multiple values allowed)
   -f, --config-file=CONFIG-FILE              A path to a config.ini file from which to read values. [default: "dbsync.ini"]
       --delete                               Remove rows from the target table that do not exist in the source.
   -e, --execute                              Perform the data write on non-matching blocks.
+Without this option only a dry run will be                                                performed.
   -h, --help                                 Show this usage information.
   -i, --ignore-columns=IGNORE-COLUMNS        Columns to ignore.
 Will not be copied or used to create the hash. (multiple values allowed)
   -I, --ignore-comparison=IGNORE-COMPARISON  Columns to ignore from the hash.
 Columns will still be copied. (multiple values allowed)